 In this case, an ERP system can help you scale appropriately and account for any increase in demand.

-- Data from accounting, CRM, order management and shipping, among other departments, is collected by the ERP system.
+- ERP systems collect data from accounting, CRM, order management, and shipping, among other departments.

-- The ERP system consolidates this data into a single, easy-to-navigate dashboard, providing greater efficiency, accuracy and insight into your internal processes.
+- It also consolidates this data into a single, easy-to-navigate dashboard, providing greater efficiency, accuracy, and insight into your internal processes.

 These efficiencies are essential to ensuring that your customers remain happy and loyal advocates of your business.
 For illustration purposes, this is what a comprehensive manufacturing dashboard looks like:

-These are among the most common factors driving ERP selection today, but the reasons for upgrading—and knowing when to do it—go far beyond what we can cover in one article.
+We’ve covered the most common factors driving users towards an ERP, but the reasons for upgrading your software tools—and knowing when to do it—go far beyond what we can cover in one article.

 Whether you’re in the exploratory phase or ready to make a selection, you first need to determine whether your business meets the criteria for an ERP.